 Under the UHCIA, “health care information” is defined to include any information, whether oral or recorded in any form or medium, that identifies or can readily be associated with the identity of a patient, including a patient’s DNA and sequence of chemical base pairs, and directly relates to the patient’s health care.
 The term includes any required accounting of disclosures of health care information.

-What kinds of requirements do HIPAA and the UHCIA set forth?
+What kinds of requirements do these health care related laws set forth?

-HIPAA and the UHCIA set forth specific rules for such things as:
+HIPAA,UHCIA, HITECH, and GINA set forth specific rules for such things as:

 When a health care provider may disclose a patient’s health care information without the patient’s consent.